Chuck Taylor (salesman): Basketball promoter

 The basketball clinic was Taylor's main method of promoting basketball.
 He led his first informal clinic in 1922 at North Carolina State University, and continued the effort for years, making it an established aspect of his sales promotions.
 Taylor's next "demonstration," as he described it, was for Fielding Yost at the University of Michigan, followed by Columbia and then for Doc Carlson at Pitt.
 Taylor's free basketball clinics continued for nearly thirty years in high school and college gyms and YMCAs around the United States.
 As Steve Stone, a former Converse president, once noted: "Chuck's gimmick was to go to a small town, romance the coach, and put on a clinic.
 He would teach basketball and work with the local sporting goods dealer, but without encroaching on the coach's own system."
 In addition to the clinics, Taylor toured with the Converse All-Star basketball team, traveled the country to meet with customers in sporting goods shops, and made numerous publicity appearances, including playing with local teams.

 Another of Taylor's promotional tools was the annual Converse Basketball Yearbook, which he developed in 1922 and was enlarged in 1929.
 The yearbook commemorated the best players, trainers, teams and the greatest moments of the sport, as well as providing good publicity for Taylor's clinics and the Converse company's All Star basketball shoes.
 Taylor also made his own All-American selections.

-In addition to selling Converse All Star shoes and conducting basketball clinics, Taylor contributed to the development of the sport in other ways.
-In 1935 he invented a "stitchless" basketball that was easier to control.
-Taylor also promoted basketball internationally.
-When basketball became an Olympic sport in 1936, he designed a white high-top model with blue and red trim for the 1936 Olympic Games.
-The Converse All Star shoe remained the official shoe of the Olympics team from 1936 to 1968.
+In 1935, Taylor invented a "stitchless" basketball that was easier to control.